 Independently of the mechanism, we show that exogenous expression of HA-NRG1 type III has no detrimental effects on peripheral myelination and improved myelin thickness and nerve conduction velocity in both CHN and CMT1B (see accompanying paper Scapin et al.).
 Thus, our observations suggest that controlled activation of NRG1 type III could represent a favorable therapeutic approach in several human peripheral neuropathies associated with hypomyelination.
-During Schwann cell myelination, NRG1 type III activity is tightly regulated by complex and stepwise proteolytic cleavages by BACE1, TACE, GPR44 and I-CLips (Fleck et al., 2016; Hu et al., 2006; La Marca et al., 2011; Trimarco et al., 2014; Willem et al., 2006).
+During Schwann cell myelination, NRG1 type III activity is tightly regulated by complex and stepwise proteolytic cleavages by BACE1, TACE, GPR44 and I-CLips (44, 76-79).
 It is therefore possible to regulate the activity of specific proteases to favor the cleavage products of NRG1 type III beneficial for myelination.
-By this principle, inhibition of TACE improved myelination in an hypermyelinating model CMT4B showing that modulation of NRG1 type III signalling in both directions can be beneficial in different CMT neuropathies (Bolino et al., 2016).
-However, the modulation of a single protease in vivo can be challenging because inhibition of these proteases in regions other than peripheral nerves could have unwanted corollary effects; for example, TACE inhibition might promote amyloid production in the brain, and sustained activation of MAPK/ERK in non-myelinating Schwann cells promotes corneal neurofibromas (Bargagna-Mohan et al., 2017).
-Finally, NRG1 type III is expressed in neurons of the central nervous system and exogenous expression of HA-NRG1 type III induces hypermyelination in the corpus callosum (Brinkmann et al., 2008; Taveggia et al., 2008).
-The consequences of this increase in myelination in the brain have not been fully investigated, but several studies have linked the increase of NRG1 type III to schizophrenia, possibly by disrupting cortical neuronal synaptic plasticity, and altering synaptic transmission (Agarwal et al., 2014; Hahn et al., 2006; Weickert et al., 2012).
+By this principle, inhibition of TACE improved myelination in an hypermyelinating model CMT4B showing that modulation of NRG1 type III signalling in both directions can be beneficial in different CMT neuropathies (57).
+However, the modulation of a single protease in vivo can be challenging because inhibition of these proteases in regions other than peripheral nerves could have unwanted corollary effects; for example, TACE inhibition might promote amyloid production in the brain, and sustained activation of MAPK/ERK in non-myelinating Schwann cells promotes corneal neurofibromas (80).
+Finally, NRG1 type III is expressed in neurons of the central nervous system and exogenous expression of HA-NRG1 type III induces hypermyelination in the corpus callosum (19, 81).
+The consequences of this increase in myelination in the brain have not been fully investigated, but several studies have linked the increase of NRG1 type III to schizophrenia, possibly by disrupting cortical neuronal synaptic plasticity, and altering synaptic transmission (33-35).
 Thus, a better understanding of the function of NRG1 type III and its proteases in adult Schwann cells is required to manipulate NRG1 signaling specifically in the peripheral nervous system.